Sonia-96/MyStudyNotes/Network & Security/Network.md

 ## Autonomous System

 It's impractical to connect every router on the internet.
 Also, different network providers might have diferent routing goals.
-To solve this problem, we divide the internt into network of sub-networks called "**Autonomous System (AS)**", which is a group of routers and hosts that manages itself and has some connection points to other ASs.
-Each As has its AS number.
+To solve this problem, we divide the internt into network of sub-networks called "**Autonomous System (AS)**", which is a group of routers that are under the same administrative control.
+Each AS has its own AS number.
 And routers under the same AS use the same routing algorithm.

 With ASs, we're interested in 2 different types of routing: routing within an AS (**intra-AS routing**), and routing among ASs (**inter-AS routing**).

 ### Intra-AS rounting - OSPF

-We use OSPF protocol, which uses Dijkstra's algorithm in intra-AS routing.
+We use OSPF (Open Shortest Path First) protocol, which uses Dijkstra's algorithm in intra-AS routing.

 ### Inter-AS routing - BGP